Hnn3y/UDEMY_Projects-Repo/README.md

 { street: 'Apple', pet: 'Cat' }
 { street: 'Apple', pet: 'Cat' }
 #### USED POSTMAN WITH HTML BODY TO RECEIVE REQUESTS USING BODY-PARSER MIDDLEWARE

+### 3.4 MIDDLEWARE
+Morgan Logging Formats
+Morgan provides several built-in logging formats, each with a different level of detail.
+Below are the available formats:

+Format	Description
+combined	Logs detailed request info in Apache combined format (IP, method, URL, status, user agent, referrer, etc.).
+Best for production. common	Similar to combined but without the referrer and user-agent fields. dev	Logs concise output with method, status, response time, and color-coded status codes.
+Best for development. short	Minimal logging, similar to common, but without remote IP. tiny	Logs only method, URL, status, response size, and response time.
+The most lightweight format.

+Example Usage

+app.use(morgan("combined")); // Most detailed logging, best for production app.use(morgan("common"));   // Similar to combined, but slightly shorter app.use(morgan("dev"));      // Color-coded, concise, great for development app.use(morgan("short"));    // Minimal, compact logging app.use(morgan("tiny"));     // Super minimal logging